Benga-boy/s-kids/README.md

 ## AIM -

-The clients, Sporting Kids wanted an improvement on their website at a reasonable price so they approached me as the Directors are close friends.
+The client, Sporting Kids wanted an improvement on their website at a reasonable price so they approached me as the Directors are close friends.

 ### Previous website